 China is one of the most fascinating and culturally rich countries that I have ever been to.
+It’s also one of those really good countries to travel that aren’t too expensive.
 The vast size of the country means that there is plenty to explore – Sichuan province alone is approximately twice as big as the United Kingdom.
 I spent a month in China following my graduation, and have summarised my highlights of China – Beijing and Beyond.
 Please note that my main focus is historical and religious sites, so natural beauty is not included here, although China is full of natural beauty also!
+Enjoy my top highlights of China.

 #1 Summer Palace – Beijing